Layla and Majnun: Layla

 Layla was born around 648 AD (AH 28 in the Hijri) in the Najd, and the date of her death is unknown.
 She died during the reign of the fifth Umayyad caliph Abd al-Malik ibn Marwan in the 1st century of the Hijri in the Arabian Desert.

 Layla is born four years after Qays in a town called an-Najūʿ(النجوع) in the tribe of Banu Amir.
-The town is called by her name "Layla" today, and is the capital of Al-Aflaj province in the Riyadh Region.
+The town is called by her name "Layla" today, and is the capital of Al-Aflaj province in the Riyadh Region in Saudi Arabia.